Timeline: The Disappeared

 Friends Brian McKinney, 22, and John McClory, 18, are abducted and murdered after being accused of stealing IRA weapons for use in robberies.

-Their bodies were uncovered were uncovered near a bog in County Monaghan in 1999.March 1979
+Their bodies were uncovered near a bog in County Monaghan in 1999.March 1979

 Gerard Evans, 24, goes missing in County Monaghan while hitchhiking home to Crossmaglen in south Armagh.
 No group has ever admitted his murder.
 His remains were recovered in County Louth in 2010.January 1981